PhamVuHuyenTrang/PhamVuHuyenTrang.github.io/_pages/about.md

 Email: pvhtrang0811@gmail.com
 ## Research Interests
 My current research focuses on advancing the mathematical principles that underpin the effectiveness of state-of-the-art machine learning models, particularly Mixture of Experts (MoE).
-To achieve this, I strive to deepen the theoretical understanding and foundational mathematics of MoE architectures, with the goal of leveraging this foundation to inspire and drive innovations in their applications to areas such as Continual Learning, Visual State Space Models and Large Language Models (LLMs).
-Besides, I aspire to develop faster and more efficient OT distances, enabling broader applications across diverse machine learning challenges.
+To achieve this, I aim to deepen the theoretical understanding and foundational mathematics of MoE architectures, leveraging this knowledge to inspire and drive innovations in their applications to areas such as Continual Learning, Visual State Space Models, and Large Language Models (LLMs).
+Additionally, I strive to develop faster and more efficient OT distances that are both computationally efficient and topology-preserving, enabling broader applications across diverse machine learning challenges.

 <span style="color:red"> **(\*) denotes equal contribution, (\**) denotes equal advising.** </span> <br/>